 - Check market status — it may be closed or settled

-- Verify your price is within valid range (1-99 cents)
+- Verify your price is within the valid range and tick size for the market’s

 - Check that you haven’t exceeded position limits